How To Use Mica Powders In Epoxy Resin

 It’s easier to darken a color than to lighten it.
 Keep track of the ratios and quantities used in your test mixtures, so you can replicate the custom shade in your final project.

-Layering and Blending:
+Layering and Blending

-Maintain Consistency:
+Maintain Consistency

-To ensure a consistent custom shade throughout your project, use a precise measuring method when mixing mica powder with resin.
+Use a precise measuring method when mixing mica powder with resin.
 Consider using measuring spoons, cups, or digital scales to maintain the correct proportions.

-Label Your Mixtures:
+Label Your Mixtures

-Adjusting and Fine-Tuning:
+Adjusting and Fine-Tuning

 Be prepared to make adjustments as you work.
 If your custom shade isn’t turning out as expected, you can add more mica powder or resin to modify the color as you go.

-8. How To prevent mica powder from settling in resin
+8. preventing mica powder from settling

-Slow and Gentle Mixing:
+Slow and Gentle Mixing

 When incorporating mica powder into your resin, mix it slowly and gently to minimize the introduction of air bubbles.